JMPerez/spotify-dedup/README.md

 Install the dependencies:

-    npm install
+    yarn install

 Run it:

-    npm start
+    yarn dev

-Then open http://localhost:8005/index.html in a browser
+Then open http://localhost:3000 in a browser

 ## Testing